hotdog-werx/toolbelt/README.md

 Format or run checks on files by running tools on them

+> NOTE: This is a work in progress.
+Documentation is being updated to reflect the latest changes.

 ## What Makes Toolbelt Natural

 Toolbelt abstracts away the complexity of different tool behaviors into a unified interface.
 Once a tool is configured, developers don't need to remember: